Beliavsky/Fortran-code-on-GitHub/README.md

 [Mini-chem](https://github.com/ELeeAstro/mini_chem): kinetic chemistry network solver primarily for gas giant atmospheric modelling, pared down from the large chemical networks, associated with paper [A mini-chemical scheme with net reactions for 3D general circulation models II.
 3D thermochemical modelling of WASP-39b and HD 189733b](https://www.aanda.org/articles/aa/abs/2023/04/aa45473-22/aa45473-22.html), by Elspeth K. H. Lee, Shang-Min Tsai, Mark Hammond, and Xianyu Tan, Volume 672 (2023)  Astronomy&Astrophysics, 672 (2023) A110

 [Modules for Experiments in Stellar Astrophysics (MESA)](https://github.com/MESAHub/mesa): allow users to run experiments in stellar evolution.
 Stellar evolution calculations (i.e., stellar evolution tracks and detailed information about the evolution of internal and global properties) are a basic tool that enable a broad range of research in astrophysics.

+[MGITM](https://github.com/dpawlows/MGITM): 3-D GCM of Mars atmosphere from the surface to 300 km aimed at solving for the dynamics of the upper atmosphere, by dpawlows

 [Multi-channel Image Reconstruction, Image Analysis, and Display (MIRIAD)](https://github.com/astroumd/miriad): radio interferometry data-reduction package, designed for taking raw data through to the image analysis stage, by Bob Sault et al.